mightyiam/infra/README.md

 ## Unfree packages

 What Nixpkgs unfree packages are allowed is configured at the flake level via an option.
-That is then used in the configuration of Nixpkgs used in NixOS, home-manager or elsewhere.
+That is then used in the configuration of Nixpkgs used in NixOS, Home Manager or elsewhere.
 See definition at [`unfree-packages.nix`](modules/unfree-packages.nix).
 See usage at [`steam.nix`](modules/steam.nix).
 Value of this option available as flake output: